Get your ticket today

 Who can participate?

-Everyone over 16 years old is welcome!
 Previous experience in creating games is NOT necessary.
 We believe that you have an interest in games, game design, storytelling, programming, art, project management, or sound design.
 You may be a high school student, university student, or perhaps an indie game developer, game enthusiast, programmer, musician, or graphic designer; aspiring or experienced.

 It’s in the spirit of a game jam to be inclusive and collaborate with new people!
 Experienced game developers should help initiate newcomers and help get them onboard with the game development creative process.
 You can always shadow others, just to get an idea of how they work, and help with brainstorming & small tasks!